StarSheriff2/Etch-a-Sketch-Project---Arturo/README.md

 ### Usage
 1. To run the program, go to the projects's root directory *(the directory where you cloned the remote repository or extracted the project files)* and open the **index.html** file.
 This will open the sketch-board app in your default browser
 2. To use the app use your mouse to hover over the board and start painting
-3. Yo change the paintbrush style click on **sketching mode** and select the mode you want
+3. To change the paintbrush style click on **sketching mode** and select the mode you want
 4. If you want to increase or decrease the pixel density of your canvas click on *clear canvas* and writing any number between 1 and 200.

 ## Authors